-On June 5, 2012, we entered into a loan agreement (the "2012 Agreement") with a financial institution.
+In June 2012, we entered into a loan agreement (the "2012 Agreement") with a financial institution.
 The 2012 Agreement provides for a total available credit line of \$16.0 million.
 Under the 2012 Agreement, we are allowed to draw advances not to exceed, at any time, \$10.0 million as revolving loans.
 The total stand-by letters of credit issued under the 2012 Agreement may not exceed the lesser of the \$16.0 million credit line or the credit line minus all outstanding revolving loans.
 At no time may the aggregate of the revolving loans and stand-by letters of credit exceed the total available credit line of \$16.0 million.
 Revolving loans may be in the form of a base rate loan that bears interest equal to the prime rate plus 0% or a Eurodollar loan that bears interest equal to the adjusted LIBO rate plus 1.25%.
 Stand-by letters of credit are subject to customary fees and expenses for issuance or renewal.
 The unused portion of the credit facility is subject to a facility fee in an amount equal to 0.25% per annum of the average unused portion of the revolving line.
 The 2012 Agreement also requires us to maintain a cash collateral balance equal to 101% of all outstanding advances and all outstanding stand-by letters of credit collateralized by the line of credit.
-The 2012 Agreement matures on June 5, 2015 and is collateralized by substantially all of our assets.
-As of December 31, 2012, there were no advances drawn and \$1.4 million in stand-by letters of credit collateralized under the 2012 Agreement's line of credit.
+The 2012 Agreement matures in June 2015 and is collateralized by substantially all of our assets.
+As of December 31, 2013 and 2012, there were no advances drawn under the 2012 Agreement.
+Stand-by letters of credit collateralized under the 2012 Agreement's line of credit were \$1.3 million and \$1.4 million as of December 31, 2013 and 2012, respectively.

 We are subject to certain financial and administrative covenants under the 2012 Agreement.
-As of December 31, 2012, we were in compliance with these covenants.
+As of December 31, 2013, we were in compliance with these covenants.

 In 2009, we entered into a loan and security agreement (the "2009 Agreement") with another financial institution.
 The 2009 Agreement, as amended, provided a total available credit line of \$16.0 million.
 Under the 2009 Agreement, we were allowed to draw advances of up \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for stand-by letters of credit, provided that the aggregate of the outstanding advances and collateral did not exceed the total available credit line of \$16.0 million.
 Advances under the revolving line of credit incurred interest based on a prime rate index or LIBOR plus 1.375%.
 The 2009 Agreement, as amended, required us to maintain cash collateral balances equal to at least 101% of the face amount of all outstanding stand-by letters of credit collateralized by the line of credit and 100% of the amount of all outstanding advances.
-The 2009 Agreement, as amended, expired on May 30, 2012.
+The 2009 Agreement, as amended, expired in May 2012.
 There were no advances drawn under the 2009 Agreement's credit line at the time of expiration.

-The amount of outstanding stand-by letters of credit collateralized under the 2009 Agreement at December 31, 2011 totaled \$6.7 million.
-As of December 31, 2012, remaining stand-by letters of credit issued under the 2009 Agreement, for which we have restricted cash, totaled \$4.3 million.
+Remaining stand-by letters of credit issued under the 2009 Agreement, for which we have restricted cash, totaled \$3.6 million and \$4.3 million, as of December 31, 2013 and 2012, respectively.